A snapshot overview of schools in Madrid that are considered (although not necessarily chosen) by English-speaking expat parents.

 American School Madrid

-American curriculum/American High School Diploma/IB Diploma/Spanish Bach; ages 3-18; co-ed; day; independent; private non-profit; 950 pupils
+American Elementary & Middle School Curriculum / American High School Diploma / IB Diploma / Spanish Bach; ages 3-18; co-ed; day; independent; private non-profit; 950 students

 British Council School

 Opened in Madrid in 1940.
-The first British school, charmingly known as 'El British', expanding very quickly to 1,500 pupils and now has close on 2,000.
+The first British school in Spain, charmingly known as 'El British', expanding very quickly to 1,500 pupils and now has close on 2,000.
 The only school in the world to be run by the British Council and offers the Bibac, an exclusive, patented Bilingual Baccalaureate which gains students entry to leading global universities.

 Hastings School Madrid

-National Curriculum for England/Spanish curriculum/IGCSEs/A-Levels; ages 3-18; co-ed; day; independent; privately owned; 850 pupils
+National Curriculum for England/ Spanish curriculum / IGCSE / A-Level; ages 3-18; co-ed; day; independent; privately owned; 850 students

 Made up of one nursery, two primaries, one nursery and primary and one primary and secondary.
 All operated by the large international education group, Cognita, who acquired the school in 2010.
-In 2018, 38 per cent of students gained A*-A at A-Level and 52 per cent obtained the same grades at IGCSE.
+Recently, nearly 40 per cent of students gained A*-A at A-Level and over 50 per cent obtained the same grades at IGCSE.

 International College of Spain

-Founded in 1980 in Alcobendas and acquired by Nord Anglia (61,000 pupils in 61 schools) Education Group.
+Founded in 1980 in Alcobendas and acquired by Nord Anglia (currently over 60,000 pupils in over 60 schools) Education Group.
 Their only school in Spain and also the only school in metropolitan Madrid to offer all three IB programmes.
 Dually accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 International School of Madrid

-Adapted National Curriculum for England/IGCSEs/A-Levels; ages 1-18; co-ed; day; independent; privately owned;
+Adapted National Curriculum for England / IGCSE / A-Level; ages 1-18; co-ed; day; independent; privately owned

 Founded in 1971 in the El Viso district in central Madrid.
-Starting with only 38 pupils, the school has continued to expand and a brand new building for years 7-9 is due to open in September 2019.
-In 2018 an impressive 46 per cent of students achieved A*-A at A-Level and 43 per cent A*-A at IGCSE with Oxbridge and Russell Group universities as graduate destinations.
+Starting with only 38 pupils, the school has continued to expand and a brand new ‘middle school’ building for years 7-9 was opened in September 2019.
+An impressive close to 50 per cent of students achieved A*-A at A-Level recently with Oxbridge and Russell Group universities as graduate destinations.

-Adapted National Curriculum for England/ESO/IGCSEs/Spanish Bach; ages 3-18; co-ed; day; independent; privately owned; 1,000 pupils
+Adapted National Curriculum for England / IGCSE / Spanish Bach; ages 3-18; co-ed; day; independent; privately owned; 1,000 students

 One of two ‘Kensington’ schools in Spain, founded in 1968 in the residential suburbs of north Madrid.
 A non-selective international school teaching the British curriculum and also preparing students for entry to Spanish universities and for the DELF exams of the French Institute.
 90 per cent of students are Spanish.